Who can file for an elderly or vulnerable adult protection order?

 - a conservator, meaning someone appointed by a judge to manage your finances and daily decisions;

-- any agency or “assignee” of the above people; or
+- any agency or “assignee” of any of the above people; or

-- an attorney ad litem, who is someone appointed by a judge to investigate the abuse and make a recommendation to the court in your best interests.2
+- an attorney ad litem, which is someone appointed by a judge to investigate the abuse and make a recommendation to the court in your best interests.2

-Note: A law enforcement officer may request an ex parte order on your behalf if all of the following are true:
+Note: A law enforcement officer can request an ex parte order on your behalf if all of the following are true:

 - s/he responds to an incident involving you;

 - s/he believes you are in immediate danger of abuse; and

 - you agree to the officer filing on your behalf or you do not have the legal ability to agree (capacity to consent) to legal proceedings.3